Sylvana Ward Durrett

-Durrett is the daughter of actress, Rosanna DeSoto and screenwriter David S. Ward.
-She graduated from Princeton University in 2003 with a Bachelor's degree in English Literature and began her career at Vogue as an assistant to Editor-in-Chief Anna Wintour.
+Durrett was born in Los Angeles, the daughter of actress Rosanna DeSoto and screenwriter David S. Ward.
+She graduated from Princeton University in 2003 with a bachelor's degree in English literature and began her career at Vogue as an assistant to editor-in-chief Anna Wintour.

-Durrett is known for producing the annual Costume Institute Met Gala as well as producing and appearing in the film The First Monday in May.
+Durrett is considered one of the driving forces behind the annual Costume Institute Met Gala.
+She produced and appeared in the film The First Monday in May about the work that goes into the Gala.
 She has also worked on The Fashion Fund which focuses on the business aspect of fashion.

+In 2017, Durrett founded a children's clothing business, Maisonette.